Author has written 4 stories for Harry Potter.

-On hold until I have the energy and interest to pursue it further.
-Picks up and largely takes place in the summer before fifth year and is quite far from DH compliant.
+Permanently on hold because it was flamed too well.
+Summer before fifth year, far from DH compliant.
 Harry's escape into both the real world and his fantasies depends upon his skills of evasion, as he's being tailed by the strangest crowd of magical folk he's ever seen.
 Thank Merlin for Hedwig and Luna.
 Deliberately clichéd.

 The title comes from the term Butterfly Effect.
 It is happily non-compliant with the seventh book, as the plans for it and the entire first chapter and most of the second chapter were already written long before even the release date for Deathly Hallows had been announced.

-Harry has spent years researching time travel only to find there is no longer an immediate need to employ his wisdom.
-At twenty-five, with no one but Dobby and Buckbeak at his side, he takes an irreversible leap into a world treading a near-identical path to his own, in 1973, where he has no intention of minding rules.
+Harry spent years researching time travel only to find there is no longer a pressing need to employ his wisdom.
+At twenty-five, with no one but Dobby and Buckbeak at his side, he takes an irreversible leap into a world treading a near-identical path to his own, into 1973, where he has no intention of minding rules.